rafeca/dotfiles/Readme.md

 Disable Export Clipboard.
 Go to `Photoshop → Preferences → General`.
 Deselect Export Clipboard.

 Configure color profiles.
 Go to `Edit -> Color profiles` and set RGB space to `sRGB IEC61966-2.1`.
 The color management policy for RGB should be "Convert to Working RGB".

+# Debian configuration

+This repo can also be used to configure debian systems.
+To do so, just run:

+    $ debian/configure.sh

+This will install some basic utilities.
+From here you can install and configure the other stuff:

+    $ zsh/configure.sh
+    $ git/configure.sh
+    $ vim/configure.sh
+    $ nodejs/configure.sh
+    $ ruby/configure.sh
+    $ python/configure.sh